Updated on September 23rd, 2020 by Bob Ciura

 In addition to its sizable U.S. presence, the company has diversified internationally into Canada, Europe, Latin America, Asia, and Africa.

-This confidence stems from the company’s brand power.
-As the second-largest brewer by volume in the United States with 24% market share, Molson Coors enjoys long-standing, entrenched relationships with distributors, retailers, restaurants, bars, and pubs as well as strong consumer loyalty.
+As the second-largest brewer by volume in the United States, Molson Coors enjoys long-standing, entrenched relationships with distributors, retailers, restaurants, bars, and pubs as well as strong consumer loyalty.

 As a result, the long-term outlook for the company remains solid, especially as their balance sheet continues to improve.
 Furthermore, the company’s international markets will likely continue to be a source of growth, offsetting any lingering sluggishness in the U.S. beer market.